-Incubated by The Government of Norway and The United Nations Children’s Fund (UNICEF), the DPGA relies on engagement and leadership from pathfinder countries, private sector technology experts, think tanks, governments, philanthropic donors, international implementing organisations, and the UN.
+The DPGA relies on engagement and leadership from private sector technology experts, think tanks, governments, philanthropic donors, international implementing organisations, and the UN.

 The DPGA is governed by a board, which functions as a strategic decision-making and oversight body for the DPGA Secretariat.
 The board consists of member-organisations who demonstrate a strong commitment to digital public goods and are committed to supporting the DPGA’s mission and mandate.
 Current board members include the German Federal Ministry for Economic Cooperation and Development (BMZ), the Government of Sierra Leone, the Norwegian Agency for Development Cooperation (Norad), iSPIRT, UNDP, and UNICEF.

 The DPGA also uses a Roadmap as a coordination, alignment, engagement and communication tool to capture the activities of DPGA members working to significantly advance the four DPGA strategic objectives described in the 5 year strategy.
-Members include: the six members of the board; eGov Foundation; GitHub; The Office of the Secretary-General’s Envoy on Technology; Omidyar Network; and UN Global Pulse.
+Members include: the six members of the board; the Government of Bangladesh; Bill & Melinda Gates Foundation; data.org; eGov Foundation; Food and Agriculture Organization; Foundation for Public Code; GitHub; UN Global Pulse; India’s Ministry of Electronics and Information Technology; UN Office of Information and Communications Technology; Omidyar Network; Digital Square at PATH; the Republic of Estonia’s Ministry of Foreign Affairs; Rwanda’s Ministry of ICT and Innovation; Thoughtworks; the Uganda Ministry of ICT and National Guidance; the Office of the Secretary-General’s Envoy on Technology; and USAID.